wp-plugins/l7-login-customizer/readme.txt

 == Frequently Asked Questions ==

 Q - What size image is the best to upload as a logo?

-A - An image in the landscape orientation works best.
+A - By default the height of the logo is set at 200px.
 Depending on the image it can vary.
 Try a few different sizes to see what you like best.

 == Screenshots ==